openedx/edx-documentation/en_us/shared/students/SFD_enrolling.rst

       Course**.

-    * To work toward a verified certificate, select **Pursue a Verified Certificate**, and then follow the onscreen instructions to pay the course fee and verify your identity.
+    * To work toward a verified certificate, select **Pursue a Verified Certificate**, and then follow the instructions to pay the course fee and verify your identity.
 You must pay the course fee before you can begin the course.
 You do not have to verify your identity immediately, but you must verify your identity before the